jonahpears/Erlang-on-TOAST/README.md

 ```
 Will generate a stub named `basic_send_recv_ali_test.erl` to `/tool_output/`, using the protocol retrned by `ali:spec(basic_send_recv)`.

-Alternatively, the above is the same as writing:
+Alternatively, the above is the same as writing: (via a helper function)
 ```erl
 gen_stub:gen(ali,spec,basic_send_recv,"_ali_test.erl").
 ```

-(via a helper function)
+Additionally, a file named `mon_spec_basic_send_recv_ali_test.erl` will be created in `/tool_output/` containing the FSM map used by the monitor.
+This file is already included in the generated stubs automatically, to allow more convenient enabling/disabling of the runtime monitors.

+### Running `/Sample Project/`

+For now, please see [`/sample_project/`](https://github.com/jonahpears/Erlang-on-TOAST-timeout-protocol-reengineering-implementation-/tree/main/sample_project).
+(This page will be updated shortly.)

 # need to update